TIBHannover/ConfIDent_schema/docs/EventSeries.md

     comments:
     - It will be most common that the publications of an academic event series are the set of publications associated with the individual events of the series.
+  umbrella_of:
+    name: umbrella_of
+    description: A relation to be used to link a series that hosts several series to its subordinate parts.
+    title: Umbrella Of
+  has_umbrella:
+    name: has_umbrella
+    description: A relation to be used to link a series to its hosting superordinate series.
+    title: Has Umbrella
+  colocated_with:
+    name: colocated_with
+    description: A relation to be used to link a series to one or more other series that share the same location but not the same schedule and that are open to all attendees.
+    title: Colocated With
+  joint_venture_with:
+    name: joint_venture_with
+    description: A relation to be used to link a series to one or more other series that share the same location, have a joint schedule and that are open to all attendees.
+    title: Joint Venture With
   alternative_name:
     name: alternative_name
     description: A property to provide alternative names of an academic event series.